 Gather the ingredients.

-Add vanilla and continue cooking and stirring until completely melted and well blended with cream.
-Sauce will thicken as it cools.
+Add the vanilla and continue cooking and stirring until completely melted.
+The sauce will thicken as it cools.

 There are plenty of ways to use this sauce.

-Try marshmallow sauce over chocolate ice cream and crumbled graham crackers to simulate a s'mores taste.
+- Try marshmallow sauce over chocolate ice cream and crumbled graham crackers to simulate a s'mores flavor.

-Drizzle it over coffee ice cream for a coffee and cream or cafe latte kind of taste.
+- Drizzle it over coffee ice cream for a coffee and cream or cafe latte flavor.

 How to Store Marshmallow Sauce

 You can keep this sauce in the refrigerator for several weeks as long as it's in an airtight container.
 This sauce does not freeze well.